 It is the largest city around these parts, and my favorite time of year to be downtown is Christmas time.

 We have several places we like to take the kids:

 – Marshall Fields (aka Macy’s) on State Street.
 I don’t do well with change.

 – Michigan Avenue to see the lights on the trees.

-– Lunch or dinner at Pizano’s which we have never done.
-Every single year we head to the city for a Christmas visit, we always, ALWAYS say, “let’s eat at Pizano’s!” but then we always, ALWAYS end up eating at the McDonald’s under the El on Wabash.
-THIS YEAR IT WILL HAPPEN.
-Or I will throw a huge hissy fit in the lobby of the McDonald’s on Wabash under the El.
-Which might be fun too.
+– Pizano’s for lunch or dinner.
+Every time we go to the city for Christmas, we ALWAYS, ALWAYS say, “Let’s eat at Pizano’s!”
+But then we always, always, always end up eating at the McDonald’s under the El on Wabash.
+IT WILL HAPPEN THIS YEAR.
+Or I’ll have a huge tantrum in the lobby of the McDonald’s on Wabash under the El.
+Which could also be fun.

-I hear these people talk about how they get into their family truckster, wearing their down vests and flannel, drinking their Starbucks, and head into the “country” (aka the northern suburbs) to find a tree and go to a reindeer farm on their way back home.
+I hear these people talking about how they get in their family truckster, put on their down vests and flannel, grab a Starbucks, and head to the “country” (the northern suburbs) to find a tree and visit a reindeer farm on their way back home.